Skip to main content

 The goals of the Pre-Pharmacy Association are:

-1. Promote student pre-pharmacy organization for mutual membership benefits;
+1. Promote a pre-pharmacy student organization for mutual membership benefits.

-2. Support and actively participate in all projects advancing the profession of pharmacy;
+2. Support and actively participate in projects that advance the profession of pharmacy.

-4. Make pre-pharmacy information available to interested students to encourage and support their pursuits in these areas;
+4. Provide pre-pharmacy information to interested students to encourage and support their academic pursuits.

-5. Promote closer relationships between pharmacists and other public healthcare providers;
+5. Promote stronger relationships between pharmacists and other healthcare providers.

-6. Foster interest and activities between faculty and pre-pharmacy students.
+6. Foster engagement and collaboration between faculty and pre-pharmacy students.

 The Pre-P.A.
-Society at UTRGV originated in Edinburg, but has now been branched to Brownsville!
+Society at UTRGV originated in Edinburg and has expanded to Brownsville.

 2016–2017 President: Ana Vega